The Proper Tools

 The most common switch in games is the leaf switch.
 It is used in pop bumpers, roll over lanes, stationary targets, star rollover buttons, sling shots, etc. The key to making them work properly are to clean the contacts and to adjust them the proper distance apart.

 To understand how a leaf switch works, it is necessary to understand the components and what they do.
 There are two (or more) flexible leaf‘s (also called switch blades).
 Each of these has a contact.
-There is usually one or more stationary blades that are not flexible.
+There is usually one or more stationary blades (or dampening blade) that are not flexible.

 The longest flexible leaf is the one that moves when the pinball hits.
 It needs to be positioned against what is moved by the pinball (rubber ring, target, button, pop bumper ring, etc.).